-- 1. (a) Write down the Midpoint rule and illustrate how it works with a sketch. - (b) Write down the Trapezoid rule, illustrate how it works with a sketch, and write down the error bound associated with it. - (c) How large should n be in the Midpoint rule so that you can approximate with an error less than 10^{-7} ?
+- 1. (a) Write down the Midpoint rule and illustrate how it works with a sketch. - (b) Write down the Trapezoid rule and the error bound associated with it. - (c) How large should n be in the Midpoint rule so that you can approximate with an error less than $10^{-7}$ ?